Stardown-app/Stardown/docs/develop.md

 ## Tables

-HTML tables have more features than markdown and CSV tables, but Stardown's custom code for converting tables from HTML to markdown or CSV should still always create valid tables that are as similar to the HTML as possible.
+HTML tables have more features than markdown and other plaintext tables, but Stardown's custom code for converting tables from HTML to markdown or another plaintext format should still always create valid tables that are as similar to the HTML as possible.

 Some HTML tables have cells that span multiple rows and/or columns, such as [this one](https://developer.mozilla.org/en-US/docs/Learn/HTML/Tables/Advanced#tables_for_visually_impaired_users).
-Markdown and CSV tables don't allow that, so markdown and CSV tables must have extra cells to match the spans.
+Markdown and other plaintext formats don't allow that, so they must have extra cells to match the spans.

 From my experience so far, markdown renderers tend to require every markdown table to have one header row followed by one table divider, then zero or more body rows.
 The number of cells in the header row must be equal to that of the table divider and to that of whichever row has the most cells.
 Body rows may have varying numbers of cells.